h8liu-archives/p8/README.md

 everything.
 Performance and size optimizations are almost always the last things that need to consider.

-So, basically, this is like a mime-craft game for a CS SysNet PhD (hopefully more meaningful than other computer games that ends up with absolutely nothing).
+So, basically, this is like a minecraft game for a CS SysNet PhD (hopefully more meaningful than other computer games that ends up with absolutely nothing).